 Step 8:

-Roll two small oblong balls and glue them on each side on the white fondant stripe on the back of the race car.
+Roll two small oblong balls and glue them on each side of the white fondant stripe on the back of the race car.
 Brush again a very thin coat of glue and carefully attach the spoiler.
-Finish off by cutting out a small circle out of white rolled fondant and glue it on the front of the car.
+Finish off by cutting a small circle out of white rolled fondant and gluing it on the front of the car.
+You can make a race track if you want to emphasize a car-themed cake.
+Personally, I would love to make an F1 car cake with a very bright and colorful design.

 Reply